Managing your account with us

 Network services provided by Uniqu adhere to RFC specifications and industry best practices.
 Support via all channels for services provided is specified by which package(s) the customer has purchased.
 Where the customer accesses hosting or virtual server services via a third party’s system (e.g. a proxy, web-based email client, cloud services) or software (desktop clients, mobile clients, etc) and requires personal technical support from Uniqu, the customer accepts that the time required to provide support is chargeable at the standard support rate, which can be provided via an enquiry to firstname.lastname@example.org.
 Uniqu does not guarantee any limit of liability, and customers must be prepared to pay for the full time spent by our engineers in resolving issues caused by the use of third party systems or software.

-Ample provision is made via various payment systems and methods (Credit card/PayPal, Direct Debit using GoCardless, BACS/CHAPS, etc.) for invoices to be settled within a the due period.
+Ample provision is made via various payment systems and methods (Credit card/PayPal, Direct Debit using GoCardless, BACS/CHAPS, etc.) for invoices to be settled within the due period.
 Where any payment is not received within the due period, Uniqu reserves the right to charge statutory interest calculated on a daily basis from the date that payment becomes overdue.
 This is currently 8% plus the Bank of England base rate.
 We also reserve the right to reclaim from customers any applicable debt recovery fees at the standard rates sanctioned in UK law.
+Please note that we do not accept cheques for payment of services.

 Where services have been temporarily halted as a result of exceptionally late payment or no payment of one or more outstanding invoice(s), a reinstatement fee equal to 1/6 of each unpaid service period shall be charged for each affected service which must be settled before services will be resumed.